MeganJS/startup/README.md

 ---
 Start Up Specification

 My start up application will be an organizational tool for creative fiction writers.
 It will allow them to create profiles for their characters and connect those characters with relationships.
 They'll also be able to use a worldbuilding page to write and organize aspects of the story's setting and an outline page to sketch out a story structure and record their progress.
 Links to character profiles and worldbuilding objects can be embedded in this outline and elsewhere to create a more cohesive concept.
-Other features may include a planning page for making goals and a connect page for sharing and collaborating on projects with friends.
+Other features may include a planning page for writing sessions and a connect page for sharing and collaborating on projects with friends.
 My website will be flexible enough for wide use and aims to help anyone who wants to make a story happen.

 A rough design for a user's homepage:
 ![homePageDesign](https://user-images.githubusercontent.com/105321453/215239073-c86f2d68-8e5f-476d-a9b6-fb41390af449.png)